ttu/ruuvitag-sensor/README.md

 Bleson works with Linux, macOS and partially with Windows.

-Bleson is not installed automatically with `ruuvitag_sensor` package.
+Bleson is not installed automatically with `ruuvitag-sensor` package.
 Install it manually from GitHub.

 ```sh
 $ pip install git+https://github.com/TheCellule/python-bleson